• Skip to primary navigation

 1. When roasting the whole butternut, make sure not to overcook it for this breakfast recipe.

-3. If you want an oil-free weight loss breakfast, then opt for a non-stick pan to pan-roast the butternut squash.
+3. If you want an oil-free weight-loss breakfast, opt for a non-stick pan to pan-roast the butternut squash.

 4. Use kitchen tongs to turn the butternut slices.

-5. Pan-roast the butternut slices on moderately high heat and let them brown before turning.
+5. Pan-roast the butternut slices over moderately high heat, letting them brown before turning.

-6. Use Ceylon cinnamon, rather than cassia as it's soft and will blend easily in your blender.
-It is also healthier than cassia cinnamon
+6. Use Ceylon cinnamon rather than cassia, as it's softer and blends easily in your blender.
+It is also healthier than cassia cinnamon.

-7. This weight loss breakfast is best while warm.
+7. This weight loss breakfast is best when warm.

-I hope you'll enjoy this weight loss breakfast as much as I do.
+I hope you'll enjoy this low-carb breakfast as much as I do.
 Drop me a comment and let me know how yours turned out.

 I love you, Githu.